j2labs/brubeck/README.md

 ## Templates

-Brubeck currently supports [Jinja2](http://jinja.pocoo.org/) or [Tornado](http://www.tornadoweb.org/documentation#templates) templates.
+Brubeck currently supports [Jinja2](http://jinja.pocoo.org/), [Tornado](http://www.tornadoweb.org/documentation#templates), [Mako](http://www.makotemplates.org/) or [Pystache](https://github.com/defunkt/pystache) templates.

-Template support is contained in `brubeck.templates` as rendering mixins.
-Each Mixin will attach a `render_template` function to your handler and overwrite the default `render_error` to produce templated errors messages.
+Template support is contained in `brubeck.templates` as rendering handlers.
+Each handler will attach a `render_template` function to your handler and overwrite the default `render_error` to produce templated errors messages.

 Using a template system is then as easy as calling `render_template` with the template filename and some context, just like you're used to.

-### Jinja2
+### Jinja2 Example

 Using Jinja2 template looks like this.